PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What of the girl?" the UnderKing asked.

-"What, Asarah?"

-"Okay, look, I love her.
+"What, Asarah?
+Okay, look, I love her.
 I do.
 And I figured it out too late.
 I blew it.
 So now I'm here, where ever the hell *here* is, I got the kid killed and there's nuttin' I can do about any of it.
 It sucks, but, that's business.
 I can't save her.
 I... can't..."

 Wise in the ways of patience, the UnderKing said nothing.